drewlawson2020/Code-Examples/README.md

 - CS 3505 is for Software Practice II and uses C++ and Qt
 - CS 4440 is for Introduction to Computer Security, and uses C
 - CS 4550 is for Web Software Development II and uses React/Javascript as the frontend, and Python as the backend.
+- EAE 3710 is for Traditional Game Development, and uses Unreal 5.3.
+I was one of the main programmers on the team

 Please note that using this code or sharing using this code is against the University of Utah's policies on cheating or plagarism, and can result in academic sanctions, which could lead to failure in the class you use this code in, or expulsion from the university entirely.
 Trust me, you're better off learning this on your own than copying from me, not worth the trouble.